 You recognize that the OTW does not endorse Content on the Archive in any way, except when material appears as an official statement of the OTW.
-No committee members, officers, or directors of the OTW are acting in an official capacity when they post fanwork, commentary, or other Content of the type generally provided by site users.
+No committee members, officers, or directors of the OTW are acting in an official capacity when they post fanworks, commentary, or other Content of the type generally provided by site users.

 The OTW is not liable to you for any Content to which you are exposed on or because of the Archive.